Chen-Zhao/BI-ENRICH-LN/README.md

 # BI-ENRICH-LN

-The code here is an example of BI-ENRICH pathway analysis that was applied for figure 2 in the paper, Meta-analysis of over 100,000 individuals of European ancestry identifies 19 genome-wide significant risk loci for restless legs syndrome.
+The code here is an reproducible example of BI-ENRICH pathway analysis that was applied for figure 2 in the paper, Meta-analysis of over 100,000 individuals of European ancestry identifies 19 genome-wide significant risk loci for restless legs syndrome.

 ## load data